svn2github/oobash/0.39.5/docs/ReadMe.txt

 * Boolean return values:
 -------------------------
 All public "methods" call a Boolean.TRUE or Boolean.FALSE to represent true or false --> true or false is echoed to the output channel.
-If there is no failure calling the "method" the return value will be 0, independent of any boolean true/false return value.
+If there is no failure calling the "method", the return value will be 0, independent of any boolean true/false return value.

 Only private functions and decorators make use of a 0/1 return value to represent a false or true.